vertexproject/synapse/docs/synapse/glossary.rst

 If a form within the Synapse data model has a "range" of time elements (i.e., an interval such as "first seen" / "last seen"), the form typically represents **fused knowledge** - a period of time during which an object, relationship, or event was known to exist.
 Forms representing fused knowledge can be thought of as combining *n* number of instance knowledge observations. ``inet:dns:query``, ``inet:dns:a``, and ``inet:whois:email`` forms are examples of fused knowledge.

+See :ref:`instance-fused` for a more detailed discussion.

 .. _gloss-know-inst:

 Knowledge, Instance
 -------------------

 If a form within the Synapse data model has a specific time element (i.e., a single date/time value), the form typically represents **instance knowledge** - a single instance or occurrence of an object, relationship, or event. ``inet:dns:request`` and ``inet:whois:rec`` forms are examples of instance knowledge.

+See :ref:`instance-fused` for a more detailed discussion.

 L
 =